Yves Bouvier: Dispute with Dmitry Rybolovlev

-On 26 February 2015, Bouvier was arrested in Monaco on suspicion of defrauding Dmitry Rybolovlev.
+In February 2015, Bouvier was arrested in Monaco on suspicion of defrauding Dmitry Rybolovlev.
 Bouvier was released on a €10 million bail.
-The case is still ongoing.
-He is accused of fraud as a result of excessive margins on the sale of paintings, such as on Leonardo da Vinci's Salvator Mundi with a margin of €50 million.
+He was accused of fraud as a result of excessive margins on the sale of paintings, such as on Leonardo da Vinci's Salvator Mundi with a margin of €50 million.
 Rybolovlev learned from a New York Times article that the painting had been sold for $75 million in 2013, although he had paid Bouvier $127.5 million for it.
+Rybolovlev also accused Jean-Marc Peretti and Tania Rappo of being involved in the fraudulent dealings surrounding the art sales.
+Both Peretti and Rappo reportedly earned significant commissions as part of these transactions.
+Rappo, who was a close friend of Bouvier, was allegedly involved in facilitating the deals, while Peretti, a former manager of a Parisian gaming club who became associated with money laundering investigations, played a crucial role in the negotiations, particularly for high-value pieces as Salvador Mundi.
+Bouvier himself acknowledged Peretti's talent as a negotiator, often comparing his skills to playing poker.
 Bouvier denied all accusations, argued that he first heard about the complaint was when he was arrested, and that the price of the paintings had been agreed by both parties.
-Bouvier denied all accusations.
 Bouvier also called for an investigation into HSBC’s provision of a letter to Monaco police that falsely stated that he and a co-defendant in a money laundering case, Tania Rappo, shared an account at the bank.
 HSBC responded that this was a simple and clerical mistake.

-In addition, Rybolovlev's lawyer Tetiana Bersheda recorded a private conversation at the oligarch's house a few days before the arrest of Bouvier and Rappo.
-Following a complaint filed by Tania Rappo, Rybolovlev and Bersheda were briefly placed in police custody on 17 November 2015.
-On 23 February 2016, Bersheda was also charged by Monaco court for violation of the privacy of Rappo.
-Bersheda maintains that the recording concerned a professional conversation and was therefore authorized by Monegasque law.

-On 13 March 2015, Singapore's High Court ordered the global freezing of Bouvier's assets, but it was reported that the assets were unfrozen in August of that year on the grounds that Rybolovlev's approach constituted an abuse of process.
-The High Court subsequently ordered the Russian to deposit $100 million to guarantee the amount of damages sustained by Bouvier and his companies due to the injunction.
+In March 2015, Singapore's High Court ordered the global freezing of Bouvier's assets, but it was reported that the assets were unfrozen in August of that year on the grounds that Rybolovlev's approach constituted an abuse of process.

-After Rybolovlev had successfully obtained a Mareva injunction from Hong Kong's High Court in July 2015, on 4 September, Bouvier had his assets in Hong Kong unfrozen following a consent summons between Bouvier and two companies linked to Rybolovlev.
-High Court recorder Jason Pow Wing-nin SC ordered the injunction against art dealer Bouvier and his Hong Kong company Mei Invest Limited to be lifted.